OKRs

 Must read OKR books

-OKR is something which needs a lot of practical practice and cannot be learned overnight.
+OKR is something that needs a lot of practical practice and cannot be learned overnight.
 To become an expert you must read books that provide practical solutions to all challenges.

 Below is the list of best OKR books in the market